microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-aks-with-acr-using-jenkins.md

    * `*/master` as "Branches to build"
    * `doc/resources/jenkins/Jenkinsfile-acr` as "Script Path"

-   > In the `Jenkinsfile-acr`, should define the pipeline logic
+   > In the `Jenkinsfile-acr`, it defines the pipeline step logic:
    > 1. stage('init') - Checkout to the scm
    > 1. stage('build') - Use `Maven` to build out a jar file.
 Upload the jar and `Dockerfile` to ACR to build the docker image.
    > 1. stage('deploy') - Apply a deployment to AKS with the new built docker image.
 Then expose the deployment to external.